Religious affiliations of presidents of the United States: Civic religion

 St. John's Episcopal Church (built 1815–1816) just across Lafayette Square and north of the White House, is the church nearest to the White House, and its services have been attended at least once by nearly every president since James Madison (1809–1817).
 Another Episcopal church, Washington National Cathedral, chartered by Congress in 1893, has hosted many funeral and memorial services of presidents and other dignitaries, as well as the site of interfaith presidential prayer services after their inaugurations, and the burial place of Woodrow Wilson.

-Presidential proclamations, from the earliest days, have often been laden with religious if not explicitly Christian language.
+Throughout history governmental proclamations often include religious language.
 In at least two cases, presidents saw fit to issue denials that they were atheists.
 At the same time, this was tempered, especially in early years, by a strong commitment to disestablishment.
 Several presidents especially stand out as exponents of this.
 Consideration of this has become increasingly contentious as topics such as civil rights and human sexuality have increasingly put churches at odds with each other and with the government.